lewishowles/components/src/components/interaction/ui-button/ui-button.md

 When a button is `reactive`, it will show a loading indicator when activated.
 This can be deactivated via the exposed `reset` method.

+### `loadingAuto`

+- type: `boolean`
+- default: `true`

+When true, the button detects a Promise returned by the click listener and automatically enters its loading state, resetting when the Promise settles.
+Async functions return a Promise implicitly, so `@click="asyncFn"` works without any wrapping.

 ### `iconClasses`

 - type: `Vue class binding`